aaronli39/wisdom/README.md

-# Welcome to Wistom: your student management solution
+# Welcome to Wisdom: your student management solution

 ---